AryanilAD/Colon_Cancer_Prediction_Model/README.md

-Certainly!
-I’ll add deeper explanations on each key section, focusing on the intricacies of merging datasets, data preparation, transformation, feature engineering, model training, and testing on unseen data.
-Here’s an expanded README with additional explanations for each key stage in the process:

----

 # Colon Cancer Prediction Model

 This project aims to build a machine learning model for predicting types of colon cancer using two datasets merged on a common identifier.
 Each step of the process is explained in detail, from data loading and preprocessing to model training, evaluation, and testing on unseen data.